askimed/nf-test/docs/configuration.md

     script "main.nf"
     process "my_process"
     config "path/to/test/nextflow.config"
+    autoSort false
     ...

 }
 ```

-It is also possible to overwrite the `config` property for a specific test:
+It is also possible to overwrite the `config` or `autoSort` property for a specific test:

 ```
 nextflow_process {